ccitachi/ccitachi.github.io/_pages/about.md

   limit: 3
 ---

-I am a Ph.D. candidate in Computer Science and Technology at the School of Computer Science and Technology, Harbin Institute of Technology, Shenzhen, supervised by [Prof. Yongbing Zhang](https://scholar.google.com/citations?user=0KlvTEYAAAAJ&hl=zh-CN&oi=ao) and Prof. Hongpeng Wang.
+I am a Ph.D. student in Computer Science and Technology at the School of Computer Science and Technology, Harbin Institute of Technology, Shenzhen, supervised by [Prof. Yongbing Zhang](https://scholar.google.com/citations?user=0KlvTEYAAAAJ&hl=zh-CN&oi=ao) and Prof. Hongpeng Wang.